linear/linear/docs/OAuth2.md

 https://linear.app/oauth/authorize?client_id=client1&redirect_uri=http%3A%2F%2Flocalhost%3A3000%2Foauth%2Fcallback&response_type=code&scope=read,write
 ```

+If the user has already authorized your application for the given scopes, they will be automatically redirected to your redirect url rather than having to approve your application again.

 ### Step 2: Linear redirects back to your site or application

 Once the user approves your application they will be redirected to your application with the OAuth authorization `code` in the URL.
 If you specified a state parameter in step 1, it will be returned as well.
 The parameter will always match the value specified in step 1.
 If the values don’t match, the request should not be trusted.